lgarreta/EcuapassBot6-wintest/README.md

 jGUI calls pyCommander communicating with parameters and string responses.

 ## LOG
-Mar/11: r0.9779 Reduced MenuIzquierdo detection to 70%.
+Mar/11: r0.9780 Reduced Image detection to 70% Only for MenuIzquierdo Mar/11: r0.9779 Reduced Image detection to 70%.

 Feb/26: r0.9778 Fixed LGTRNAS::MRF from "22_Observaciones".
 Feb/20: r0.9777 Tested on Windows Dynamic imports for InfoDocClasses.
 Working for AGENCOMEX.